sahilrajput03/learn-express/with-typescript/README.md

 3. Depending upon if you want to use nps or not:
   - Using nps:
-3. If you want to use `nps` then use:

 ```bash
 npm i -D nps && nps init